How to format your references using the Rice citation style

 Government report

-Government Accountability Office (1996) Reports and Testimony: December 1995.
+Government Accountability Office (2001) Aviation Security: Weaknesses in Airport Security and Options for Assigning Screening Responsibilities.
 U.S. Government Printing Office, Washington, DC

 Theses and dissertations